NREL/HPC/docs/Documentation/Systems/Kestrel/filesystems.md

 !!! warning
     Data in /scratch is subject to deletion after 28 days of inactivity.
 It is recommended to store your important data, libraries, and programs on ProjectFS.

-### Datasets

-We plan to have the datasets hosted on Eagle available on Kestrel in the near future.
-Please contact [hpc-help@nrel.gov](mailto:HPC-Help@nrel.gov) for current information about availability.

 ## Node File System